 There may be three days and multiple services, but the Easter Triduum is one great celebration of the paschal mystery of Christ’s death and resurrection.
 These days present a variety of challenges for pastoral musicians.
 In addition to the Easter Sunday Masses—also part of the Triduum—there are the three major celebrations that lead to Easter morning: the Mass of the Lord’s Supper on Holy Thursday evening, the Celebration of the Lord’s Passion on Good Friday, and the Easter Vigil on Saturday night.

-These three liturgies constitute a single celebration of Christ’s paschal mystery, yet there is movement within each celebration and from one to the next.
-The Triduum may begin by proclaiming “glory in the cross” in the entrance song on Holy Thursday evening and may conclude with the singing of Alleluias at the Easter Vigil, but along the way there are moments of proclamation, prayer, and ritual action that plunge us into a rich tapestry of human experience and divine mystery in the death and resurrection of Christ.
+These three liturgies constitute a single celebration of Christ’s Paschal Mystery, yet there is movement within each celebration and from one to the next.
+The Triduum may begin by proclaiming “glory in the cross” in the entrance song on Holy Thursday evening and may conclude with the singing of Alleluias at Easter Vespers, but along the way there are moments of proclamation, prayer, and ritual action that plunge us into a rich tapestry of human experience and divine mystery in the death and resurrection of Christ.

 Here are some musical dimensions of the Triduum liturgies to which pastoral musicians should pay special attention: